The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: Analysis of UMAP in terms of Attraction and Repulsion Shape

-We show the effect of these attraction/repulsion choices for MNIST embedding by applying separate constant learning for attraction ($\lambda_a$) and repulsion ($\lambda_r$), and varying their values (Figs.~\ref{fig:atr_repl_shape}(h,i)).
-For UMAP, the lower value of $\lambda_a$ ($<0.5$ and consequently $\zeta^{-1}\simeq0$) is preferred for better embedding (trustworthiness (T)~\citep{venna2001neighborhood}, a measure of structure preservation, in Fig.~\ref{fig:atr_repl_shape}(h)) and clustering (silhouette scores (SIL)~\citep{rousseeuw1987silhouettes}, a measure of cluster separation, in Fig.~\ref{fig:atr_repl_shape}(i)), whereas the whole range of $\lambda_r$ ($\in[0,1]$) could be used.
+We show the effect of these attraction/repulsion choices for MNIST embedding by applying separate constant learning for attraction ($\lambda_a$) and repulsion ($\lambda_r$), and varying their values within (0, 1] (Figs.~\ref{fig:atr_repl_shape_2}~(c,d)).
+For UMAP, the lower value of $\lambda_a$ ($<0.5$ and consequently $\zeta_{-1}\simeq0$) is preferred for better embedding (trustworthiness (T)in Fig.~\ref{fig:atr_repl_shape_2}~(c)) and clustering (silhouette scores (SIL) in Fig.~\ref{fig:atr_repl_shape_2}~(d)), whereas the whole range of $\lambda_r$ ($\in[0,1]$) could be used (e.g., for a fixed $\lambda_a=0.3$).
 For NEG-$t$-SNE and PaCMAP, for which $\zeta_{-1}=0$, the whole range of parameters is effective.
 This confirms that UMAP relies on making $\zeta_{-1}$ close to 0 for satisfactory embedding and clustering, which it achieves in practice by learning rate annealing, whereas $\zeta_{-1}=0$ is the default in newer algorithms.
-For additional discussions, results, and illustrations of these methods on different datasets, see Section~\ref{sec:neg} and Appendices~\ref{sec:const_lr},~\ref{sec:alternate_algorithms}, and~\ref{supp:more_on_la_lb}.